top of page

 "Mini-dorms" or "Ag Shacks were typically approved per year.

-negative.
-As a result, a few proposed areas were completely removed from
+and received considerable public input, mostly negative.
+As a result, a few proposed

-consideration and nearly half those remaining were recommended for Middle
+areas were completely removed from consideration and nearly half those remaining

-Housing, but NOT Shared Housing.
+were recommended for Middle Housing, but NOT Shared Housing.

 - Properties in Middle Housing zones will no longer be required to go through the